 Buy and hold is the oldest and simplest trading strategy.
-Likewise, many researchers have used this article as a benchmark strategy, including Mohr et al. (2014) and Chang et al. (2017).
-This strategy generates the buy signal on the first day of the study period and the sell signal on the last day.
+Likewise, in this article, it has been used as a benchmark strategy by many researchers, including (Mohr et al., 2014) and (Chang et al., 2017).
+This strategy generates the buy signal on the first day of the study period, and the sell signal on the last day of the period.